 The Code has been developed by Conventions and Incentives New Zealand (CINZ), Entertainment Technology New Zealand (ETNZ), Event Venues Association New Zealand (EVANZ), New Zealand Event Association (NZEA), and New Zealand Promoters Association (NZPA) in consultation with New Zealand Major Events (at the Ministry of Business, Innovation and Employment).
 The Code has been endorsed by Sport New Zealand and industry representatives.

-(1) At Alert Level 1, the risk of exposure to COVID-19 and transmission in the community is very low, but we need to be aware COVID-19 is still uncontrolled overseas and as such we should not be complacent given COVID-19 can still spread quickly if it re-emerges.
-This Code has been developed recognising that Events pose a transmission risk if COVID-19 re-emerges.
+(1) Under the COVID-19 Alert Level system, the risk of exposure to COVID-19 and transmission in the community remains.
+This Code has been developed recognising that Events could be a transmission risk if COVID-19 community transmission re-emerges.